williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 #### Parameter Details

- * *idp* and *sessionToken* are Okta extensions to the [OIDC specification](http://openid.net/specs/openid-connect-core-1_0.html#Authentication).
+ * *idp* and *sessionToken* are Okta extensions to [the OpenID specification](http://openid.net/specs/openid-connect-core-1_0.html#Authentication).
-    All other parameters comply with the [OAuth 2.0 specification](https://tools.ietf.org/html/rfc6749) and their behavior is consistent with the specification.
+    All other parameters comply with the OpenID Connect specification and their behavior is consistent with the specification.
  * Each value for *response_mode* delivers different behavior:
     * *fragment* -- Parameters are encoded in the URL fragment added to the *redirect_uri* when redirecting back to the client.
     * *query* -- Parameters are encoded in the query string added to the *redirect_uri* when redirecting back to the client.